SteeltoeOSS/Documentation/api/v3/connectors/redis.md

 cf restage myApp
 ```

->The preceding commands assume you use the Redis service provided by Pivotal on Cloud Foundry.
+>The preceding commands assume you use the Redis service provided by TAS.
 If you use a different service, you have to adjust the `create-service` command to fit your environment.

 This connector also works with the [Cloud Service Broker](https://docs.vmware.com/en/Tanzu-Cloud-Service-Broker-for-Azure/1.2/csb-azure/GUID-index.html).